zoho/zcrm-csharp-sdk/README.md

 - `currentUserEmail` - In case of single user, this configuration can be set.
 This user email is use fetch the corresponding access token from the persistance.
 - `domainSuffix` - Optional configuraion.
 Provides Multi-DC Support.
 Ex: com, eu or cn.

-	> **Note:** If the file path for "logFilePath" is not specified, then the "logFile.log" is created in the "{Project}/bin/Debug/netcoreapp2.1/" folder of the project.
+	> **Note:** If the file path for "logFilePath" is not specified, then the "LogFile.log" is created in the "{Project}/bin/Debug/" folder of the project.

 OAuth Persistence
 ----------